 It’s that simple!
 No more confusing medical bills or wondering how much you will be charged for each visit.
-Membership grants you access to all of the services below.
+Being part of the practice grants you access to all of the services below.

 - Visits to Blue Ridge Family Practice for care of chronic conditions and acute illness